Bird Song Composing at Home (Young Instrumentalists) >

 Which could sound like this:

 Listen to some birds from HERE or from The British Library HERE or listen in your garden.
 Pick a bird song that you like.
 Listen carefully to the shape of the song.
 Does it go high or low?
 Listen to the rhythm.
 Are there any repeated notes?
 Is there silence or gaps?
 Some are very complex but others are much simpler repeating ideas.
+Most only contain two or three different ideas.

 Now try and draw the shape of the bird song or skip this bit to try and imitate it on your instrument.
 Try to show how the pitch and rhythm changes with your drawing.
 I was surprised how difficult this was and how many times I needed to listen.
 Don't worry about getting it exactly right - that is not important - you just want to find an interesting shape.
-Listen to a few before deciding which to do.
+Listen to a few before deciding which to use.

 Once you have drawn your shape, try to play it using your instrument.
 Try to show the ups and down and different rhythms.
 Again, it is not important to be exact but to use the bird song as a starting point.